Islamic State Issues Terrorist Travel Ban Due To Coronavirus, Advises Them To ‘Stay Away From Sick People’

 But unlike the advice offered by the various health groups, the Islamic State also counsels members to “put trust in God and seek refuge in Him from illnesses,” according to writer Aymenn Jawad Al-Tamimi, who posted a full translation of the al-Naba article on his blog earlier this week.

-Avoiding illness is an obligation for muslims under Islamic law, according to the al-Naba article, which advises IS members to “flee from the one afflicted with leprosy as you flee from the lion.”
+Avoiding illness is an obligation for Muslims under Islamic law, according to the al-Naba article, which advices IS members to “flee from the one afflicted with leprosy as you flee from the lion.”
 Presumably, the same directive that applies to leprosy applies to other illnesses, such as the coronavirus-caused COVID-19.

 Like most areas of the world, the coronavirus pandemic has reached the Middle East.
 In Iraq, where the Islamic State operates, 79 cases including eight deaths have been reported.

-But experts believe the true totals of coronavirus cases in Iraq could ne much higher than the official figures, according to a report by The Daily Mail newspaper.
+But experts believe the true totals of coronavirus cases in Iraq could be much higher than the official figures, according to a report by The Daily Mail newspaper.